Anaminus/rbxfs/rule.md

 #### Out Filters

 - `File(name String)`
-	- Write selected objects to a file in the current directory.
+	- Write selected items to a file in the current directory.
 	- `name` determines the file name.
 The format of the file is determined by the extension.
-	- The following formats are supported:
+	- The following formats are supported for objects:
 		- `rbxm`: Binary Roblox Model
 		- `rbxmx`: XML Roblox Model
+	- The following formats are supported for properties:
+		- `json`
+		- `xml`
-	- Any number of objects can be matched to the same file, though an object will be written once, at most.
+	- Any number of items can be matched to the same file, though an item will be written once, at most.
-- `Directory(prop String = properties.json)`
+- `Directory()`
 	- Write selected objects as directories.
 	- The name of each directory is the Name property of each object.
 	- If the Name property is not valid as a directory name, then the object is not matched.
-	- Properties of each object not matched by other rules are written to a file of the name specified by `prop`, within the directory.
-	- The extension determines the format of the file.
-	- The following formats are supported:
-		- `json`
-		- `xml`
 - `PropertyName(format String)`
 	- Writes selected properties to named files.
 	- The name of a selected property determines the base name of the file.
 	- `format`: Determines the format and extension of the file.
 	- The following formats are supported:
-		- `bin`: Writes the value in raw binary format.
+		- `bin`: Receives a BinaryString, and writes the value in raw binary format.
-		- `lua`: Writes the value encoded in UTF-8.
+		- `lua`: Receives a ProtectedString and writes the value encoded in UTF-8.
+		- `txt`: Receives a String and writes the value encoded in UTF-8.
 - `Ignore()`
 	- Ignore selected objects.